andyfurniss4/DynamicsDataSearch/README.md

 - Create a real appsettings.json file with your Dynamics configuration settings

 ## Planned features/improvements
+- Display error message returned from odata if filter is invalid
 - Allow users to select which fields to return
 - Build filter dynamically with UI
 - Functionality to count entities (either all or based on filter)